MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-bot-api/use-bot-api.md

 - [Ask a bot question](./ask-bot-instance-question.md)
 - [Delete a bot instance](./delete-a-bot-instance.md)

 The API is deprecated due to the introduction of Strategy's new **Auto Agent** technology, which replaces the legacy Auto Bot system.
-Legacy Auto Bot support will be gradually discontinued after **Strategy One (September 2025)**.
+Legacy Auto Bot support will be gradually discontinued after **Strategy (September 2025)**.

 :::